hplp/ai-hardware-project-jason-leon-dj-brian/README.md

 Click on **Dashboard** and click on the **Keys** tab.
 Double-click to highlight the entire API key and copy it (don't worry if you can't see the whole key, it will be copied).

+(include picture of keys tab)

-Head back to the Google Colab script.
+Go back to the Google Colab script.
 Continue running cells until you get to the `### Settings` cell.
 Overwrite the value of the `EI_API_KEY` string with the API key you copied from your project.

 Continue running cells.
 The script performs the following actions: